Habitat for Humanity Nelson provide a range of programmes aimed at building strength, stability and

 self-reliance through shelter in the Nelson Tasman region.

-Our programmes include Assisted Home Ownership, Affordable Rentals and a Home Repair Programme currently under development targeted at low to moderate income whanau and individuals in need of urgent home repairs.
+Our programmes include Progressive Home Ownership, Affordable Rentals and a Home Repair Programme currently under development targeted at low to moderate income whanau and individuals in need of urgent home repairs.

 Nelson and Tasman are now the second and third most expensive regions to live, respectively.
 Recent data indicates that most households are now paying 50 to 70 percent of their weekly income on rent or a mortgage, leaving some families with less than $200 a week for other expenses.
 For many families, decent, affordable housing is becoming difficult to find.
 This is having a negative impact on the mental and emotional health and wellbeing of whanau and tamariki.
 Moreover, research shows that beyond causing severe emotional and mental strain, unaffordable and substandard housing influences the quality and quantity of interactions within neighbourhoods, affecting social cohesion, trust and a collective sense of community.